hugnol/TestrRepo/README.md

 ## Test Program
 After extracting the contents of the DobotDemoV2.0 folder we find a list of more folders.
 These are demos for the available languages which can be used to operate the Dobot.
 The one we are going to use in this guide is the DobotDemoForPython.
 In this folder we can find a file called DobotControl.py.
 This file contains a test program which uses a connection to the Dobot through USB which makes it do a couple of gestures.
 If you have installed Python and Magician Studio correctly you should be able to run the file without any problems, as long as you are connected to the Dobot through any of your USB ports.

+There is also an example program available for download on this github.
+The program has an example manual mode which allows you to enter coordinates where the arm should move, it allows for activating the suction peripheral and moving the arm up and down into a position where it can pick up items.

 ## Important Functions